 Geographers have a long history of examining human/environment relationships over time and space.
 In this course, we will use this framework to discuss the political economy and ecology of the conquest, colonialism, economic development, urban and rural environments, migration, foreign relations, globalization, tourism, and social movements in the region.
 We will explore these topics through historical and contemporary examples and ‘secondary worlds’ with a mind to such differences as class, gender, race, ethnicity and sexuality.

 We will begin the course by discussing Latin American ecologies.
 We will then study the processes, practices and legacies of the conquest and the colonial period.
 Following this foundation we will turn to the human landscapes of Latin America including an examination of rural, urban, economic, political, and gendered spaces.
 We will take a closer look at identities through discussing race and ethnicity in the region.
 The course will conclude with a conversation about social movement networks and global interconnectedness.
+In 2018, this course was taught as a topics seminar on the Zapatistas.

 Drawing on readings, discussion, exercises, and empirical projects, our goal is to understand the general linkages between theory, method, and research design; how to identify and use appropriate methods; how to make sense out of qualitative data through analysis; how to write about research.
 In addition, we will examine issues of ethics, representation, and validity in qualitative research.
 We will focus on several modes of inquiry that are often utilized in geography and social sciences more broadly and consider how to ‘mix’ those methods towards effective research design.
 This is an undergraduate class that is taught as an independent study at the graduate level.